-- Inclement weather, without a declaration of a state of emergency by the Governor of Virginia or the President of the United States ; - The loss of data due to, but not limited to: failure to back-up database, creating multiple databases, or failure to transfer data to a new or different computer. - Treasurer or committee officer transition that may result in a "paper shuffle;" - Candidate committee's lack of knowledge of how to file, the need to file or due date of filing; or - Candidate's failure to have copies of necessary forms.
+- Inclement weather; - Treasurer or custodian of the books transition that may result in a "paper shuffle;" - Committee's lack of knowledge of how to file, the need to file or due date of filing; or - Committee's failure to have copies of necessary forms.

-Section 12.6 - No Activity Reports
+Section 12.4 - No Activity Reports

 All committees are required to file a report on the required deadlines even if there is no financial activity for the committee, except for bank interest or bank fees, during the reporting period.
-In such cases, a committee which files reports on paper can simply file a cover sheet and fill out the "No Activity" box indicating that there has been no financial activity, other than Bank Interest or Fees.
+In such cases, the committee can simply file a cover sheet and fill out the "No Activity" box indicating that there has been no financial activity, other than Bank Interest or Fees.
 The filer must promise to report all interest and fees on the next required report in which the committee has financial activity.